Robert Campbell Highway, Travel Guide

-In Watson, Lake you ‘ll find practical conveniences like bank, accommodation, gasoline, food and others.
+In Watson Lake, you will find practical conveniences like bank, accommodation, gasoline, and groceries.

 The next fuel after Watson Lake is in Ross River, 383 km away.
 Travelling by car or motorhome a full tank of gasoline will take you there.
 I suggest that you carry gas cans if you’re riding a motorcycle.